 Thus, mentors and mentees in the Library's Mentoring Program discuss and work together on post-orientation / onboarding questions; professional development; promotion issues; personal issues and Library climate; issues related to service involvement, conference presentations, research, writing, and publishing, and any issues that promote the mentee's career goals.

 Mentee Eligibility: Librarians new to the ISU Library are eligible to participate in the Mentoring program, regardless of their entry rank.
 All "new to ISU" librarians are strongly encouraged to participate.

-Mentor Eligibility: Librarians with rank of Library II or higher are eligible to serve as potential mentors.
+Mentor Eligibility: Librarians who have successfully gone through the ISU library's promotion process and have achieved a rank of Librarian II or higher are eligible to serve as potential mentors.
 Potential mentors must exhibit positive attitudes about working at ISU Library and ISU and have good interpersonal skills.
 Mentors must commit necessary time and energy to the mentoring partnership!
-Ordinarily, mentors will be of a higher rank than their mentee and have successfully gone through the library's promotion process in order to ensure informed guidance and discussions on promotion as well as professional development.
+Ordinarily, mentors will be of a higher rank than their mentee, and must have successfully gone through the library's promotion process in order to ensure informed guidance and discussions on promotion as well as professional development.
 Thus, a Librarian I would typically be mentored by a Librarian II or higher, and so on.
 Ordinarily, mentors will not be the mentee's direct supervisor.
 The supervisor will already be meeting with the mentee, and one of the goals of the mentoring program is to widen the professional network of "new to ISU" librarians and provide access to objective, experienced, and informed professional staff.

 Note that as our program develops, we may adjust these guidelines.